heisluft/HeisluftsLanguageSystem/README.md

 	LanguageManager.INSTANCE.translate("some.unloaclized.text", player, "MyArg", player.getName(), someArg);
 }
 ```
-Given that you have put a file named en_us.lang in your folder containing the following:
+Suppose that you have put a file named en_us.lang in your folder containing the following:
 ```text
 some.unlocalized.text=Some localized text with arg %1, sent to %2 having a score of %3
 ```